philipturner/molecular-renderer/Documentation/HDL.md

 ```

 Translates the origin by a vector relative to the current origin.
 The origin will reset when you exit the current scope.

+[^1]: Right now, cubic lattices and solids all require vectors in the `Cubic` basis (`h`, `k`, `l`).
+The carbon centers can be extracted using `_centers`, in units of diamond cell width.
+You must multiply them by `0.357` to get nanometers.
+This API will be fixed in the future, so don't count on code written now being able to compile in the future.